ChrisSuess/Project-Xbow/xbow/README.rst

     xflow-exec ./run.sh

+This job should take 60 seconds or less to run.

 5. Copy the results back to your local machine and delete the cluster
 ---------------------------------------------------------------------
 Log off your **Xbow** cluster::